The Keynote Speakers for U2 Conference 2018

 Owens has exhibited works at Feldman Gallery, New York, Morris Healy Gallery, New York, Yokohama Museum of Art, Japan, the Kerlin Gallery and the Hugh Lane Gallery in Dublin Ireland.

-As well as her own solo art practice Owens is known for her collaborative work with the band U2.
-As creative director of screen imagery for animation, film and video, she created their visual content for five world tours from 1992 – 2010
+As well as her own solo art practice Owens is known for her collaborative work with U2.
+As creative director of screen imagery for animation, film and video, she created visual content for five U2 world tours from 1992 – 2010, from ZooTV to U2360°.

 She directed and was a producer on the first digital 3D film (U23D) made for Imax theatrical release in 2008.
 Shot in South America, its creation spearheaded a series of major technological breakthroughs in 3D filmmaking.
 The New York Times hailed it as “The first IMAX movie that deserves to be called a work of art.”